eriko-valence/edi-backend-tmp/adf-edi/README.md

 * https://learn.microsoft.com/en-us/azure/data-factory/source-control

-As CI/CD is not setup for EDI ADF, the scope of this Github repository folder is to store manual backups.
+As CI/CD is not setup for EDI ADF, the scope of this Github repository folder is strictly for storing manual backups.
 See "Manual Backups" below.
-Code deployments are also manually done.
+Code deployments are also manual.
 See "Manual Deployments".

 ### Manual Backups

-Use these steps tach time changes are made to the ADF EDI staging environment:
+Use these steps each time changes are made to the ADF EDI staging environment:

 * Launch Azure Data Factory Studio from the Azure portal
 * Select the Author icon (pencil) on the left navigation panel